amoghsawant17/Business_Insights_360/README.md

 - Project charter file

 ## Techniques Learnt
-- What are all the questions that should be asked before starting a project
+- What crucial queries should be addressed before project kick-off?
-- Data validation techniques
+- Ensure data accuracy and reliability through effective validation strategies
-- Performing ETL using Power Query for data preparation and data transformation
+- Utilize Power Query for seamless Extract, Transform, Load (ETL) processes for data preparation and data transformation
 - Data modeling
-- Creating calculated columns
-- Creating measures using the DAX language
+- Apply DAX language for creating measures and calculated columns
 - Using field parameters
 - Using the selection tab to create Bookmarks
 - Using Bookmarks to switch between two visuals
-- Creating page navigation with buttons and tabs
+- Create user-friendly navigation using buttons and tabs
-- Using the safe divide function to prevent zero division errors
+- Prevent zero division errors with the safe divide function
 - Applying filters to the visuals
-- Creating a date table using m language
+- Creating date table using m language
-- Creating measures for dynamic titles
+- Generate dynamic titles based on changing data using measures
-- Using the New KPI card feature in Power BI for key indicators
+- Highlight key indicators effectively with the New KPI card feature
 - Conditional formatting of the values in visuals using icons and/or data bars
 - Editing interactions between visuals as per requirements
 - Publishing reports to PowerBI services
-- Setting up a personal gateway to set up the auto-refresh of data
+- Establish a personal gateway for automatic data refresh
-- Power BI App creation
+- Create Power BI apps for enhanced functionality
-- Collaboration, workspace, and access permissions in Power BI services
+- Streamline teamwork with effective collaboration, workspace, and access permissions in Power BI services

 ## Business related terms
 - Gross price